Reshma2760/Big-Data-Notes/All Linux notes.md

-ls -a used to see all the hidden files ls -lart used to see all the hidden files along with the file size ls -lrt used to see all the files
+ls -a used to see all the hidden files ls -lart used to see all the hidden files along with the file size ls -lrt used to see all the files using ls -a cat the .bash_history file to see all the recently typed files, .bashrc files is to view the vriables tht are declred globally..

+grep commands are used to see the searched word along with the files.

+shell script are a combination of all the linux commands, once executed it will be an automated process...
+2 ways to start a shell script. one is using ./   , another one is by using bash bashfile.sh